 A: “After the time out your support person will be brought to the room and sit next to you at the head of the bed near the anesthesiologist behind a sterile drape so that you cannot see the procedure.

 You should not notice when surgery begins, but you can ask to be informed of each step if it helps you.
-Even with a repeat cesarean is often takes less than 5 minutes to reach the baby, but it can take much longer if there is a lot of scar tissue.
+Even with a repeat cesarean it often takes less than 5 minutes to reach the baby, but it can take much longer if there is a lot of scar tissue.

 Most parents have limited sensations until it is time to deliver the baby.
-Just before the birth the surgical assistant has to put a lot of pressure on the top of the uterus to help deliver the baby and this can be uncomfortable.
+Just before the birth, the surgical assistant has to put a lot of pressure on the top of the uterus to help deliver the baby and this can be uncomfortable.

 After the baby is delivered, they will typically let you see the baby before he/she is passed to the pediatricians or pediatric nurse.
 If this is a scheduled cesarean you can request your support person to be given the option to cut the cord (Note: this should be discussed before going into the operating room).

-A few minutes after baby is born the pediatric staff will usually call your support person over to see the baby/ take pictures of the baby being weighed etc. If the baby is doing well, your support person will then hold the baby next to you or on your chest (behind the drape) during the rest of the surgery.
+A few minutes after the baby is born the pediatric staff will usually call your support person over to see the baby/ take pictures of the baby being weighed etc. If the baby is doing well, your support person will then hold the baby next to you or on your chest (behind the drape) during the rest of the surgery.

-Meanwhile, the OB will be delivering the placenta, making sure your ovaries look normal, clearing out blood from your abdomen and starting to put layers back together.
+Meanwhile, the OB will be delivering the placenta, making sure your ovaries look normal, clearing out blood from your abdomen, and starting to put layers back together.
 The clearing out of blood from your abdomen and repair of the deeper layers (uterus and peritoneum) is another time people can experience nausea or discomfort.
 This usually only takes a few minutes, but you can be given extra medicine if things are too intense for you.
-Once the peritoneum is closed things get a lot better, if were feeling anything at that point.
+Once the peritoneum is closed things get a lot better if we’re feeling anything at that point.

-As Dr King, said you can make a few requests in a non-emergency situation.
+Like Dr. King, said you can make a few requests in a non-emergency situation.
 Here are some to consider.
 Remember to speak with your team about these options BEFORE being in the OR.

 - Have your provider explain what they are doing in the procedure

-- Wear ear buds or ask to have your music played in the OR
+- Wear earbuds or ask to have your music played in the OR

 - Have some essential oils on sterile gauze placed near your head to mask OR smells